magarena/magarena/release/README.txt

 Jericho Pumpkin
 melvin
 sponeta

+- updated requirement from Java 6 to Java 7 as Java 6 has reached end of public updates

 - show correct amount for charge counter, +1/+1, and -1/-1 counters when there are more than nine counters.